-It takes tools, time, love, and a whole lot of hard work to grow a blog.
+Blogging is fun, but it can also be doggone hard work.
+It takes tools, time, love, and a whole lot of effort to build and grow a blog.
 Here are some of the resources and tools that are used to create, share, and grow here at Dalmatian DIY.
 I’ve also included extra information and handy links for readers who are interested in taking their own adventure into websites, social media, photography, and more.

 Creating and Sharing our Blog

 When Dalmatian DIY first started, it was created and hosted on Google’s free Blogger platform (dalmatiandiy.blogspot.com) using a free Blogger template that I incrementally customised over the years to suit my needs.
 Thanks to a whole lot of fabulous readers, the time came when we outgrew blogspot.
 I transitioned to a custom domain, but stayed with the underpinning hosting platform of Google’s blogger.

 In hindsight, I should have taken the big plunge all at once.
 As time went on, the blog continued to grow and I wanted more flexibility over formatting and sharing.
 It was also time for a complete structural refresh, especially to make things better for our mobile readers.
 With some trepidation, I took the big step of changing the entire construct of our website, from branding to platform.
 I don’t regret starting with Blogger, though.
 It’s a great tool (especially if you learn a little bit of coding) and free is hard to beat as a start-up, but it is painful transitioning.
 If you dream of growing big, perhaps you’d like to start with bigger boots and grow into them, if your budget allows.